Academic progress reviews

 Swinburne Online (SOL)

-Progress Review Period 1 includes all units completed in Study Period 1.
+Progress Review Period 1 includes all units completed in Teaching Period 1.

-Progress Review Period 2 includes all units completed in Study Period 2.
+Progress Review Period 2 includes all units completed in Teaching Period 2.

-Progress Review Period 3 includes all units completed in Study Period 3.
+Progress Review Period 3 includes all units completed in Teaching Period 3.

 Progress Review for ELICOS students takes place at the end of each five week teaching block.